 Richard Wright and the Library Card by William Miller, illustrated by Gregory Christie (Lee & Low Books, 1997).
+Ages 6 and up.
 This is a powerful story from the life of author Richard Wright.
-Readers discover how Wright got access to the magic of books and libraries at a time when they were strictly off-limits to African Americans.
+Readers discover how Wright got access to the magic of books and libraries at a time when they were strictly off-limits to African-Americans.

-Tomás and the Library Lady by Pat Mora, illustrated by Raul Colon (Alfred Knopf, 1997) This is the inspirational story of Tomás Rivera, chancellor of the University of California at Riverside, and how a librarian helped him learn the joy of reading as a young boy.
+Tomás and the Library Lady by Pat Mora, illustrated by Raul Colon (Alfred Knopf, 1997).
+Ages 3-7.
+This is the inspirational story of Tomás Rivera, chancellor of the University of California at Riverside, and how a librarian helped him learn the joy of reading as a young boy.

 The Wednesday Surprise by Eve Bunting (Clarion Books, 1989).
 Ages 4-8.
 The story of a young girl who teaches her grandmother how to read.

 Wild About Books by Judy Sierra (Knopf Books for Young Readers, 2004).
 Ages 4-8.
 When a librarian accidentally drives her bookmobile to the zoo, the animals there learn about the joy of reading.

 Read Me Stories – Children’s Books app: Everyday, a new book is featured for your child to read.

 Reading Rainbow: Read Along Children’s Books, Kids Videos & Education app: Based on the popular television show, this app offers millions of books that children can read along with and sing-along stories.